MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/whats-new/pwa.md

 ## Window Controls Overlay origin trials

-Developers wanting to have more control over the title bar area currently displayed in standalone display mode may want to experiment with Window Controls Overlay.
-Window Controls Overlay (WCO) is a set of features that work together to provide just the essential controls needed for the app window and provide more of that area to the web content layer.
+To have more control over the title bar area that's currently displayed in standalone display mode, you may want to experiment with Window Controls Overlay.
+Window Controls Overlay (WCO) is a set of features that work together to provide just the essential controls needed for the app window.
+This layout frees up more space for the web content layer.
 WCO is available for installed desktop PWAs.

 Learn more about experimenting with Window Controls Overlay at [Experimental features in Progressive Web Apps (PWAs)][ExpWCO].

-Register your origin for a Window Controls Overlay trial at our [Origin Trials Developer console][WCOOT].
+Register your origin for the Window Controls Overlay trial at our [Origin Trials Developer console][WCOOT].

 ## URL Handlers origin trial